 - You need a turnkey solution to get started with AML and KYC in a new market.

 Historically, only financial institutions needed to check their users against anti-money laundering lists.
-However, there are increasing government regulations related to AML in real estate, iGaming, fintechs and crypto trading, amongst other verticals.
+However, there are increasing government regulations related to AML in real estate, iGaming, fintech, and crypto trading, among other verticals.

 AML software automatically checks user data against specific watchlists.
 That includes people who live in sanctioned countries, politically exposed persons (PEPs) and people with poor online reputations (adverse media).
 The software also needs to check for transactions, especially high-volume ones, so that you may flag and review them manually.

 All AML software companies have different pricing based on the number of checks you need to perform.
 You should also consider whether the integration is included in the price.

 See a live demo of our product

 Tamas is the founder and CEO of SEON and an expert in all the technological aspects of fraud prevention.